christsven/H.E.A.T/factions/EUFOR Estonia Forces.md

 | Setup | NCO (SMG) + 3 attendants (AR) |
 | Options |<table><tr><td><b>Additional weapons</td><td><b>Description</td><td><b>Cost</b></td></tr><tr><td>1x DMR</td><td>Designated marksman rifle</td><td>+15 pt</td></tr><tr><td>1x LAW</td><td>Light anti-tank weapon</td><td>+20 pt</td></tr><tr><td>Smoke grenades</td><td>DM-25 smoke grenade, used for<br>conceilment of movement.</td><td>+10 pt</td></tr></table>|
 | Special rules | <table><tr><td><b>Rules</td><td><b>Description</td></tr><tr><td>Rangers</td><td>-</td></tr><tr><td>Smoke grenades<br>(*if selected*)</td><td>One time smoke screen.<br><br>See [ruleset](../ruleset/H.E.A.T.md#smoke-grenades) for more information.</td></tr></table> |

+### French groupe de combat

+The french army structures its infantry into so called groupe de combats, which are mechanized infantry squads divided into three distinct sections of differing role.

+The first team is the leading element consisting of the squad leader and a designated marksman.

+The "Alpha team", formerly known as the "L´equipe choc" (Shock team), consists of the weapon systems with an effective range of up to 300m, which means HK416, one of sometimes is equipped with the HK269F 40mm grenade launcher, as well as LAW carried by the Grenadier-Voltiguer.

+The "Bravo team" or L´equipe feu" (Fire team) is the second half of the weapon section equipped with a FN Minimi Para and an optional Lance Grenadier carrying a 51mm light mortar, which can support the alpha teams advance.

 ### Chasseurs à cheval